 The plant milk saga

-In my original query, I had requested information on what vegan provision they had onboard.
+In my original e-mail query, I had requested information on what vegan provision Carnival had onboard.
 I was interested in knowing about items like vegan spread or cheese, soy ice cream and plant milk alternatives.
 Carnival replied that the only vegan goods offered onboard are soy milk and tofu and that kitchen staff will omit animal products to ‘veganise’ vegetarian dishes.
 They specifically said no almond milk was available, only soy, but I could contact the Access team to request it for my sailing.
 As my departure was a few weeks away I figured I should ask to bring my own onboard than attempt a supply/delivery request at such short notice.

 So, one team does not quite know what is held onboard – but it was good to know that if you are a vegan with both soy and nut allergies, you can bring your own non-nut plant milk onboard.
-I thanked them for the information and confirmed I wouldn’t be bringing my own milk after all.

 Facebook to the rescue!